Container Roles

 - push-to-intermediate-registry

-This requires the run-buildset-registry role already applied.
-It also requires an externally managed “intermediate” registry operating for the use of Zuul, and it requires “skopeo” and “socat” to be installed on the Zuul executors.
+- Push artifacts to the intermediate registry - This role will push any images built by build-docker-image into an intermediate registry. - Run this in a trusted post-playbook at the end of a job after the image build. - This requires the run-buildset-registry role already applied.
+It also requires an externally managed “intermediate” registry operating for the use of Zuul, and it requires “skopeo” and “socat” to be installed on the Zuul executors. - Role Variables -

 buildset_registry